juliushaertl/nextcloud-docker-dev/README.md

 # Nextcloud development environment on Docker Compose

-Nextcloud development environment using docker-compose
+Nextcloud development environment using docker compose

 ⚠ **DO NOT USE THIS IN PRODUCTION** Various settings in this setup are considered insecure and default passwords and secrets are used all over the place